alchemyst/Dynamics-and-Control/README.md

 The tbcontrol package collects functions useful to solve the kinds of problems encountered in undergraduate process control textbooks.
 It is the distributable part of a larger project to develop Jupyter notebooks for dynamics and control.

 The [repository](https://github.com/alchemyst/Dynamics-and-Control) collects notebooks for the subjects CPN321 (Process Dynamics), and CPB421 (Process Control) at the Chemical Engineering department of the University of Pretoria.
+There is also a [Dynamics and Control YouTube channel](https://www.youtube.com/channel/UCOf3CPrYPMG4BrgkVPupPqA) with many videos about Dynamics and Control which also relate to these notebooks.

 You can experiment with the notebooks without installing anything using this link: [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/alchemyst/Dynamics-and-Control)